 A second work that has equally held my interest, among the many resources related to Oka that I’ve looked at to date, is Oka: A Convergence of Cultures and the Canadian Forces (2008).

-- Drawing on historical and primary sources, including interviews and government documents secured through the Access to Information Act, this book dispels the myth and disinformation surrounding the causes and events of the Oka Crisis.
-The author highlights the relevance of Oka, as an integral part of Canadian history, towards the formation of government policy and the active participation of indigenous Canadians in their ongoing effort to shape and alter their social and political realities within Canada and their resistance to cultural assimilation.
+Based on historical and primary sources, including interviews and government documents secured through the Access to Information Act, this book dispels the myth and disinformation surrounding the causes and events of the Oka Crisis.
+The author highlights the relevance of Oka, as an integral part of Canadian history, towards the formation of government policy and the active participation of [I]indigenous Canadians in their ongoing effort to shape and alter their social and political realities within Canada and their resistance to cultural assimilation.
 This study also explores one of the most controversial and volatile Canadian Forces internal security operation of the twentieth century.

 The latter study, which includes an overview of the early history of Oka, adds to my understanding of the relationship between the Sulpicians and the First Nations.
 A related topic, also of interest, concerns the relationship between the Sulpicians and George-Etienne Cartier.
 The latter topic is discussed in a review (see link in previous sentence) of two books about Cartier.